 10 Reasons to Choose Alpha Academic Appeals

-- Highly qualified team of 5 specialist barristers (click here for the difference between barristers and solicitors) and 1 accredited mediator
+- Highly qualified team of 8 specialist barristers (click here for the difference between barristers and solicitors), including 1 accredited mediator

 - Free initial enquiry (subject to adviser availability) with no obligations